 Maurice Bonham-Carter is a long time hospitality leader with over 35 years of worldwide experience in the industry.
+Bonham-Carter was born and raised in England and graduated from Oxford University with a Master’s Degree, majoring in Economics.
 He began his career at JP Morgan & Co rising to Managing Director, where he oversaw banking responsibilities for the Caribbean and Latin America.
 Since leaving the bank in 1988, he has focused his attention on investments in the tourism sector, and has owned and overseen several hotel projects in the Caribbean, including Long Bay Beach Resort that he developed into the largest hotel in the British Virgin Islands at the time.
-For the past 18 years, he has been an owner of Anguilla’s Arawak Inn.
+For the past 18 years, he was an owner of Anguilla’s Arawak Inn.

-In 2015 Bonham-Carter founded the ID Travel Group Foundation for Better Living, Inc. to improve educational opportunities in areas where the ID Travel Group operates, focusing initially on the Caribbean.
+In 2015, Bonham-Carter founded the ID Travel Group Foundation for Better Living, Inc. to improve educational opportunities in areas where the ID Travel Group operates, focusing initially on the Caribbean.

 Mr. Bonham Carter resides in Larchmont, New York and is kept occupied by his grandchildren and his business interests.